 Marie Lamba is a literary agent with Jennifer De Chiara Literary.

-She is seeking: middle grade and young adult fiction and nonfiction, especially with diverse points of view, or a STEM tie-in.
-She also wants general adult fiction and women’s fiction.
-She’d love to find an original women’s novel that would inspire the next smart and funny chick flick.
-Marie wants memoirs with strong voices and unique, inspiring stories (especially foodie memoirs, or ones with a celebrity or pop culture connection).
-She also represents a select number of established illustrators and picture book authors.
-She’d love a fresh non-gory ghost story for any age, and she’s fascinated with hidden treasures, artifacts and with discovering ancient civilizations right beneath our feet.
-Marie is a huge fan of folklore and fairy tales, and, while she wouldn’t want a retelling, she always enjoy those elements woven into a story in a unique way.
-Overall, books that are original, moving and/or hilarious are especially welcome.
+“I’m currently seeking middle grade and young adult fiction, especially with diverse points of view, or a STEM tie-in.
+I also want general adult fiction and women’s fiction.
+I’d love to find an original women’s novel that would inspire the next smart and funny chick flick.
+I also represent a select number of established illustrators and picture book authors.
+I’d love a fresh non-gory ghost story for any age.
+I’m fascinated with hidden treasures, artifacts and with discovering ancient civilizations right beneath our feet.
+I’m a huge fan of folklore and fairy tales, and, while I wouldn’t want a retelling, I always enjoy those elements woven into a story in a unique way.
+Overall, books that are original, moving and/or hilarious are especially welcome.”

-Marie is NOT interested in Christian fiction, adult nonfiction, horsey books, genre science fiction or high fantasy (though she is open to speculative elements, especially in middle grade fiction), erotica, category romance (though romantic elements are welcomed in novels), or books that feature graphic violence.
+“I’m NOT interested in Christian fiction, horsey books, thrillers, genre science fiction or high fantasy (though I am open to speculative elements, especially in middle-grade fiction), erotica, category romance (though romantic elements are welcomed in novels), or books that feature graphic violence.”